Seabrook City Council recently approved Ordinance No. 2017-26 adopting the 2015 and 2017 Code Editions. The codes adopted are as follows:

 Construction is subject to the ICC and NEC codes editions adopted by City Ordinance (Chapter 18) The IFC and Life Safety Code adopted by City Ordinance (Chapter 34), Floodplain regulations adopted in (Chapter 38) and other ordinances of the City of Seabrook.
 The city also reviews for compliance with applicable State and National regulations, with the most restrictive code being enforced.

-Note: the the City of Seabrook has adopted by ordinance a Design Wind Speed of 150 MPH (Ultimate) wind speed under guidelines set forth in the 2015 IRC, IBC, and ASCE 7-11.
-These regulations apply to all new construction, addition and renovation projects.
+Note: the the City of Seabrook has adopted by ordinance a Design Wind Speed of 150 MPH (Ultimate) wind speed under guidelines set forth in the 2015 IRC, IBC, and ASCE 7-10.
+These regulations apply across the entire city to all new construction, addition and renovation projects.

 ZONING IN SEABROOK

 Zoning regulations were first adopted in Seabrook on May 4, 1993.
 Check with Planning for any city ordinances or zoning regulations that may affect or restrict your project.
 Requirements regarding lot size, height, and setback lines are listed in the Comprehensive Zoning Ordinance.

 The Texas Department of Licensing and Regulation (TDLR) must review commercial projects with a valuation greater than $50,000 for Texas Accessibility Standards.
 [Texas Senate Bill No. 484] Contact ADA at (800) 803.9202.
 Building permit applications will not be accepted for construction covered by this law unless TDLR verifies the required review.

 Both commercial and residential projects must show compliance with the 2015 International Energy Conservation Code.
 [Texas Senate Bill No. 5] Model Energy Code (MEC) compliance information may be obtained at (800) 270.2633.